Skip to content

 Is the Maldives cheap or expensive?

 The Maldives can be a mix.
-Basic eats and local transport are quite affordable, but resorts and activities can mount up.
+Basic eats and local transport are affordable, but resorts and activities can mount up.

 evening panorama of Male with jetty and street